14 Top-Rated Attractions & Things to Do in Yakima, WA

 Sunny day on the Yakima Greenway | Robert Ashworth / photo modified

-The Yakima Greenway is one of the best ways to get around town.
-It stretches for more than 20 miles, connecting many of the city's top natural attractions.
-The Yakima Area Arboretum can be accessed along the greenway, as can many bodies of water, including Myron Lake, Willow Lake, and Lake Aspen.
+The Yakima Greenway is one of my favorite ways to get around town.
+If I have nothing else to do, I'll usually hop on a bicycle and make my way around.
+The trail stretches over 20 miles, connecting many of the city's top natural attractions.
+The Yakima Area Arboretum is accessible along the greenway, as are several bodies of water, including Myron Lake, Willow Lake, and Lake Aspen.

-Much of this non-motorized pathway passes beneath shaded trees and veers away from traffic.
-An off-leash dog area at Sherman Park is also accessed via the greenway, and water and restrooms line much of the path.
+Much of this non-motorized pathway passes beneath shady trees and veers away from traffic, and water and restrooms line much of the path.
 Expect other trail users, including bicyclists and strollers, throughout the week and especially on the weekends.
+The exposed sections of the trail can be stifling hot midday and throughout the afternoon in the summer.

 Official site: https://www.yakimagreenway.org/